 We enjoy a quality of life in Livermore that residents hold dear.
 Mony has spent his career protecting our residents and as Mayor will seek innovative ways to continue that work.
 Mony is a strong advocate for Police Officers and Community Oriented Policing Programs.
 As a first responder and proud Livermore Police Officer for 17 years, Mony values the individuals who serve our communities to keep our residents and property safe.
 These heroes represent the first line of defense in every community helping to maintain order and well-being.
 Mony truly understands the importance of diversity, representation, and inclusion.
 Mony will work diligently to ensure our police will treat all residents with respect and care using proven community public safety protocols that promote confidence in the city in which we live, work and play.

 3. Address Homelessness

-Act Now ….Let’s find regional solutions within the Tri-Valley and increase the number of tiny homes!
+Act Now ….Together, let’s find regional solutions within the Tri-Valley!

 Livermore’s homeless population has increased dramatically within the past several years, and we must act now to help the unhoused in our community.
 Mony understands what it means to be homeless having lived in the war-torn country of Cambodia for the first six years of his life, and then in a tent city in the refugee camps for his next four years in Thailand and the Philippines.